TrueFit/CashRegister/DESIGN.md

 ## Backend

 The backend is a Node.js/Express server written with TypeScript.
 I chose this because it allows some of the TypeScript interfaces to be reused between the frontend and backend.

+## Where is the interesting code?

+`backend/change.ts` contains the actual implementation of the change-making algorithm. `backend/currency.ts` retrieves the currency info from the json file where it's configured, and `backend/controller.ts` handles the GET requests.

+As for the frontend, `frontend/src/App.tsx` is the entry point for the React app, and `frontend/src/components` folder holds the two components that actually make up the UI.

+Unit tests are in `backend/__tests__/` and `frontend/src/__tests__`.